Spinorially Twisted Spin Structures. II: Twisted Pure Spinors, Special Riemannian Holonomy and Clifford Monopoles: Special Riemannian holonomy

-\subsubsection{K\"ahlerian homonomies $U(n)$ and $SU(n)$}
+\subsubsection{K\"ahlerian homonomies $\boldsymbol{{\rm U}(n)}$ and $\boldsymbol{{\rm SU}(n)}$}

-The K\"ahler and hyperk\"ahler cases have been treated spinorially by various authors \cite{Hitchin, Kirchberg, Lawson, Moroianu, Wang}.
+The K\"ahler and hyper-K\"ahler cases have been treated spinorially by various authors \cite{Hitchin,Kirchberg, Lawson, Moroianu, Wang}.
 For the sake of completeness, we collect and use some of their ideas to prove the following two corollaries.

-\begin{corol} An oriented Riemannian manifold $M$ is K\"ahler if and only if it admits a Spin$^c$ structure endowed with a connection and carrying a parallel (classical) pure spinor field. \end{corol} {\em Proof}.
-Let us assume $M$ is a $2m$-dimensional K\"ahler manifold, $J$ its complex structure, $\ext^{p,q}$ denote the vector bundle of exterior differential forms of type $(p,q)$ and
+\begin{Corollary} An oriented Riemannian manifold $M$ is K\"ahler if and only if it admits a ${\rm Spin}^c$ structure endowed with a connection and carrying a parallel $($classical$)$ pure spinor field. \end{Corollary} \begin{proof} Let us assume $M$ is a $2m$-dimensional K\"ahler manifold, $J$ its complex structure, $\ext^{p,q}$~denote the vector bundle of exterior differential forms of type $(p,q)$ and

 By \cite{Hitchin}, the locally defined Spin bundle decomposes as follows